diffpy.morph by DANSE Diffraction group

 ##############################################################################

-"""refine -- Refine a morph or morph chain
+"""refine -- Refine a morph or morph chain"""

 from scipy.optimize import leastsq